den-materials/roman_js/readme.md

 You may find `SpecRunner.html` helpful as you refactor your code to support the next range of Roman Numerals.

 **Pro-Tip:** Comment out the failing specs, leaving only a single failing spec.
 Just focus on one requirement at a time.
+**Pro-Tip:** Beware of infinite recursion and infinite loops.
+If your `SpecRunner.html` takes a very long time to load or shows the Chrome Kill/Wait dialog, you probably have something infinite in your code.

 <!--9:15 5 minutes -->